Back to blog

 LinkedIn is an excellent platform for reaching out to people for individuals, business owners, and sales teams.

-With more than 210+ million active users, it’s the one channel that promises something for everyone.
+With more than 1.3 billion registered users and 310 million monthly active users, it's the one channel that promises something for everyone

 But reaching out on LinkedIn can be pretty daunting for the same reason.
 Questions like,